 Bathroom basins come in just about every shape and size you can imagine, but your selection will be made according to a logical blend of design and function.

-If you want to get it right first time, here are 6 things to consider when choosing your basin:
+If you want to get it right first time and ensure you don’t end up with that sinking feeling, here are 6 things to consider when choosing your basin.

 1. Check your wall